- Address: Mamdouh Salem Street, Cairo

 Extra stadium info – Cairo International Stadium

 The construction of the Cairo International Stadium, which hosted various matches for the African championship for national football teams, started in 1955.
-Werner March from Germany was the architect of the venue.
+Werner March is known as the architect of the venue.
 The national football team of Egypt played numerous matches at the stadium.
 They are nicknamed The Pharaohs.
-The national football team of Egypt were crowned African champions in 1957 for the first time in their history.
-They won the title after defeating Ethiopia 4-0 in Sudan.
 Egypt won several African football championship titles.
+They were crowned African champions in 1957 for the first time in their history.
+The national football team of Egypt, the first African team in a FIFA World Cup, won the title after defeating Ethiopia 4-0 in Sudan.
 In 1934, they played their first-ever FIFA World Cup game against Hungary in the Italian city of Naples.
 16 national football teams participated in the second edition of the FIFA World Cup.

-Al-Ahly and their arch-rivals Zamalek use the Cairo International Stadium for home games.
-Both clubs won the African championship for football clubs various times.
-Al-Ahly was founded in 1907 and they were crowned Egyptian football champions in 1949 for the first time in their history.
+Al-Ahly, the first African sports club with 10 million followers on its main social media page, use the Cairo International Stadium for home games.
+The club was founded in 1907 and they were crowned Egyptian football champions in 1949 for the first time in their history.
 They won 13 of the 20 league games during that football season.
 Three games ended in a draw and two games ended in a defeat.
-Al-Ahly became the first football club with 10 African championship titles in 2021.
+In 2021, Al-Ahly became the first football club with 10 African championship titles.
 They won their 10th African title after beating the Kaizer Chiefs from South Africa in the Moroccan city of Casablanca.
-Al-Ahly also became the first African sports club with 10 million followers on its main social media page.